Super Dodge Ball Advance: Reception

 Super Dodge Ball Advance received "generally favorable reviews", according to the review aggregation website Metacritic.

 IGN praised the game's core elements but thought the game was overly complex in comparison to the NES entry in the franchise.
 GameSpot wrote that while the game was fast, colorful, and fun, the two-player mode felt rushed, the single-player mode was repetitive, and the game could have benefited from refinement.
 Nintendo World Report praised game's the multiplayer, music, artwork, and criticized the lack of options, replayability of the single-player mode, shallow gameplay, repetitive enemies, and failure to capitalize on its potential.
-NextGen gave a positive review to the game.
+NextGen cited the gameplay and the controls as a high points of the game.
+Uncle Dust of GamePro gave a praise to the game for its graphics, controls, and the variety of challenges in the single-player mode.